rcbops/rpc-deploy/README.md

 in the datacenter so that the remaining operations can be handled remotely.
 The latest releases of the bootloader are generated on every commit to the rpc-deploy repo and are generated via Travis CI [here](https://github.com/rcbops/rpc-deploy/releases/latest).

+The deployment repo is a location that contains the deployment.yml which describes the environment.
+It is used for the generation of the PXE configs to automate installation of the environment.

 ## Utility image